Bigaston/pico-8-newgrounds-tutorial/README.md

 [gfx]0808555555555bbbbbb55bbbbbb55bbbb7b55b7b7bb55bb7bbb55bbbbbb555555555[/gfx]
 ```

-Or, you can just download the cardrige :
+Or, you can just download the cartridge :
 ![](images/ng_medals.p8.png)

-To finish, you just have to export the game in HTML5.
-After that, just copy your `.html` file and your `.js` file and it's done!
-You have finish with PICO-8!
+To finish, just export the game in HTML5.
+After that, just copy your `.html` and `.js` file and it's done!
+You have finished the job with PICO-8!

 ## On Newgrounds

 Now we are going to setup the game on Newgrounds to have access to the API.
 Create a new games [here](https://www.newgrounds.com/projects/games).

-Now you have to complete the information about the game (like the picture, the description, ...).
+Now you have to complete the information about the game (as the picture, the description, ...).
 We will upload the games files later.

-Just go to the **API Tool** line (on the left).
+Jump to the **API Tool** line (on the left).
 Read and aprove the text.
 Now just click on `Click here to use the Newgrounds.io API for this game!`

 ![](images/fig3.PNG)
 *__Fig 3 :__ Where you have to click*